 Self-awareness breeds humility and a willingness to examine where you might fall short and work to improve those areas.

 Developing better self-awareness can be as simple as keeping an honest journal.
 Document your thoughts, successes, failures, and feelings.
 Nobody else will read it, so be honest with yourself.

 When you have a bad experience or reaction to something, write down what happened.
 Explain what led to your reaction, how it affected those around you, and what you think you might have done better.

-Being self aware can help you in other key areas of emotionally intelligent leadership, such as self control and empathy.
+Self-awareness can help you in other key areas of emotionally intelligent leadership, such as self-control and empathy.

 Empathy is the ability to understand the feelings or situations of others and put yourself in their place.
 Having empathy as a leader can help you keep feedback constructive rather than insulting.

 It can help you recognize when people aren’t being treated fairly and make you a better listener.